kruize/autotune/design/KafkaDesign.md

 ## Specifications
  - User needs to hit a REST API POST request with a Payload as mentioned in the BulkAPI doc.
 For details, kindly refer to the [BulkAPI](BulkAPI.md) design doc.
+ - Kafka enablement flag : `"isKafkaEnabled" : "true",` , needs to be set in the config to enable the usage of Kafka.
- - Kafka needs to be installed locally or in a cluster, and it's corresponding Bootstrap server URL should be added in the crc file based on your cluster.
+ - Kafka needs to be installed locally or in a cluster, and it's corresponding Bootstrap server URL should be added as an ENV.
 Example:
+ -  `- name: KAFKA_BOOTSTRAP_SERVERS
- - `"kafkaBootstrapServers" : "<kafka-cluster-svc-name>.<kafka-ns>.svc.cluster.local:9092"`
+      value: "<kafka-cluster-svc-name>.<kafka-ns>.svc.cluster.local:9092"`
  - Consumer needs to be subscribed to the `recommendations-topic` to get the recommendations.
  - Subscribing to the `error-topic` and the `summary-topic` is optional